Whimsy Stick

 For the complete structured session method — including the four core commands to practice in every play session — see the Flirt Pole Training Guide.
 For how to layer impulse control specifically into play, see Flirt Pole Impulse Control Drills.

-How Long Does Bonding Take
+How Long Does It Take to Bond with Your Dog

 With a new dog from a stable background, most people start seeing clear bonding signals within two to four weeks of consistent daily structured interaction — meaning at least one intentional play or training session per day, not just cohabitation.
+Two to four weeks of daily structured play sessions is the most consistent timeline for how to bond with your dog when starting from a stable baseline.

 The timeline varies significantly based on the dog’s history, drive level, and age.
 Here’s a realistic progression for most dogs: